P2YL | 42. Where do I meet eligible men?

 There are a couple of potential hiccups here:

-So I spread my interests a little more widely than my usual pursuits and I’d advise other women in the same boat to do so too.
+So I spread my interests a little more widely than my usual pursuits and I’d encourage other women in the same boat consider this too.

 It doesn’t matter that sport/wine-tasting/an evening class in industrial architecture isn’t your life’s overruling passion.